cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::{warning} Beware!
 :label: abinitio-warning
 Here reported is an **_ab initio_ modelling** project.
 I like to model things by myself, so there will be mistakes, errors, inaccuracies, and wrong interpretations.
 The reader is advised!
-%My projects are the opposite of standing on the shoulders of giants.
+My projects are the opposite of standing on the shoulders of giants.
 They are like trying to build my own giant, and he's barely alive.

 The information that I gathered from external sources is found inside the blue boxes.
-Everything outside the blue boxes is written and developed by myself.
+Everything outside the blue boxes is written and developed entirely by me.
 :::

 %```{embed} #abinitio-warning
 %```

-:::{seealso} Preface
+:::{seealso} Comment
 :icon: false
 I did this project in Desmos back in 2021.
 For some reason, I've always been obsessed with air pressure, perhaps because I discovered that it can be measured outstandingly precisely with a smartphone.
 It can even detect altitude changes on the order of meters.
 So I asked myself: can I derive how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
 This way, I could estimate a change in altitude by measuring the change in pressure with my phone.
 And it works rather nicely!
 :::

 # Introduction

-In this chapter, we will try to find, in an _ab initio_ manner, how atmospheric pressure and altitude are related to each other.
+The atmosphere is a mass of air that is gravitationally bound to a planet.
+On Earth, phenomena as solar irradiation, water evaporation, precipitations, turbulent convective motion, Coriolis force, photochemical reactions, and many more, all contribute to the formation of a chaotic and extremely complex system that makes the modelling of the atmosphere not a trivial task.
+While we will try to be as _ab initio_ as possible, many of such factors cannot be easily modelled, and need to be implemented through the use empirical data.
+For example, to derive a mathematical expression for the atmospheric temperature at any given altitude is way too complex to be worth trying, and that is where measurements come to aid us.

+Here, we will try to model a fictitious atmosphere at equilibrium, where no net mass flux (wind) exists at any point of space.
+This simplification implies that our atmosphere is static and thus cannot simulate real world dynamics, nor predict the weather.
+Nonetheless, our model will prove to be extremely robust, at the cost of closing an eye and manually tune some of the empirical parameters.

+In the following section we will develop the theoretical model of Earth's atmosphere as accurately as we can be.
+Then, we will implement our final model in python and validate it by calculating known data, such as the total atmospheric mass.
+Finally, in the fourth section we will make use of measurements to more accurately model atmospheric conditions at any given time and position on Earth.

-# Theoretical model
+# Theoretical derivation

 (heading-barometric-formula)=
-## The barometric formula
+## Atmospheric pressure at equilibrium

 We start from considering an ideal gas.
 This approximation works well with the Earth’s atmosphere, because it has a sufficiently low density and high temperature.
 From the ideal gas law, the pressure is given by: